Compact vs Full Size Espresso Machine: Key Differences Explained

 Model Type Size Price Features

-De’Longhi EC680M Compact Small $299 Stylish design, adjustable frother
+De’Longhi EC680M Compact Small $299 Slim footprint, good for tight counters, adjustable frother

-Breville BES870XL Full Size Large $699 Built-in grinder, programmable settings
+Breville BES870XL Full Size Large $699 Built-in grinder, more hands-on control, programmable settings

-Rancilio Silvia Full Size Medium $799 Durable, commercial-grade
+Rancilio Silvia Full Size Medium $799 Durable build, strong for repeated home use, commercial-style workflow

-Gaggia Classic Pro Full Size Medium $449 Professional quality, easy to use
+Gaggia Classic Pro Full Size Medium $449 Solid entry into better espresso, simple controls, easy to learn on

-Hamilton Beach FlexBrew Compact Small $79 Versatile brewing options
+Hamilton Beach FlexBrew Compact Small $79 Budget-friendly, versatile brewing options, useful if espresso is only occasional

 How to Choose